yeahjunheo/merge-sort-algorithm/README.md

 will update our list `A` with the newly ordered and merged elements in our temporary list `tempA`.

 ### def IsSorted(A)

+This function will run last to check if list `A` was sorted properly by comparing `prev` to the next index element of `A`, followed by ticking `prev` to the next index.
+Quite self explanitory.

+## Testing